kawu/hhu-dl-materials-2019/misc/module.md

 #### Evaluation mode

-The forward calculation and the parameters is not all that a PyTorch Module encapsulates.
+The forward calculation and the parameters are not the only things that a PyTorch Module encapsulates.
 Each module also keeps track of the current mode (training vs evaluation) of the *entire model* (i.e., the main module + all the submodules).

 To retrieve the current mode:
 ```python